 Exemption from courses and examinations may be granted on the basis of the student's previously documented studies or additional credit-by-examinations stipulated by the departments.
 The student must submit all relevant documents at the departments concerned.
-Exemption may be granted by the director of the English Language Program and by the Educational Board of each Faculty on the basis of the department's written prior approval.
+Exemption may be granted by the Educational Board of each Faculty on the basis of the department's written prior approval.
 "Checking" exams can be prescribed by the departments.
 PE exemption: Only under condition the diagnosis is checked by a licensed Hungarian health care practitioner, too.